Kangnas Wind Power Station: Developers

-The able below illustrates the ownership of Lekela Power Consortium.
+The table below illustrates the ownership of Lekela Power Consortium.

 Construction and timeframe

 The Spanish-German conglomerate, Siemens Gamesa Renewable Energy S.A., handled the engineering, procurement and construction contract for this wind farm.
 Construction began in 2018 and concluded in late 2020.

 Other considerations

 It is calculated that the wind farm adds 513.2GWh to the South African national grid every year.
 This power is sufficient to supply an estimated 154,625 South African homes.
 At the peak of construction an estimated 550 people were employed at the site.
 The Kangnas Renewable Energy Community Trust, was established at financial close, and was gifted 15 percent shareholding in the power station.